Lettres d’Amérique : les nouvelles voix de la littérature américaine

 6-27 septembre 2021

-This September 2021, the American Library in Paris invites you to discover the major new voices in American literature.
-A virtual series, Lettres d’Amérique (6–27 September) will explore issues at the heart of contemporary America: race, immigration, citizenship, historical trauma, addiction, and gun violence.
-The range of this year’s speakers is as rich as it is diverse.
-There is ferocity and humor from Tommy Orange and Jenny Zhang; there is violence and memoir from Laila Lalami; and there are dark portraits of American society from Yaa Gyasi and Nana Kwame Adjei-Brenyah.
+In September 2021, the American Library in Paris invited Library Members and non-Members alike to discover the major new voices in American literature.
+A virtual series, Lettres d’Amérique (6–27 September) explored issues at the heart of contemporary America: race, immigration, citizenship, historical trauma, addiction, and gun violence.
+The range of speakers was as rich as it was diverse.
+There was ferocity and humor from Tommy Orange and Jenny Zhang; there was violence and memoir from Laila Lalami; and there were dark portraits of American society from Yaa Gyasi and Nana Kwame Adjei-Brenyah.

-In its mission to showcase the brightest American literary talents to a French audience, Lettres d’Amérique serves as a robust preview of Festival America’s twentieth anniversary celebration next September 2022.
-The series is co-sponsored by Festival America and the U.S. Embassy in France, in partnership with Transfuge magazine.
+In its mission to showcase the brightest American literary talents to French audiences, Lettres d’Amérique served as a robust preview of Festival America’s twentieth anniversary celebration in September 2022.
+The series was co-sponsored by Festival America and the U.S. Embassy in France, in partnership with Transfuge magazine.

 Tommy Orange